| |

 services, commercial and recreational, including several schools,

-theatre, and a church.
+theater, and a church.
 The apartment buildings represent a few

 prototypes that are repeated, and the overall architecture follows